A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Case studies

 \subsubsection{Complex situation 2}

 The result of the second complex situation is shown in Figure \ref{Result_v_complex2}.
 There are six obstacles moving in different directions.
 We have $S_i(\psi_{\mathbf{d}}) = -1$ for obstacles 2, 3, and 6, and $S_i(\psi_{\mathbf{d}}) = 1$ for obstacles 1, 4, and 5.
 In the beginning, there is a head-on situation and the vessel moves to starboard, similar to the result in Figure \ref{Result_v_headon}.
 At $k=4$, it starts to change its course to port to avoid collision with obstacle 2.
-At $k=10$, it can be seen that the vessel follows the streamline between obstacles 3 and 5, which is beneficial to both make progress towards the target and avoid collision with obstacles 3 and 5.
+At $k=10$, it can be seen that the vessel follows the streamline between obstacles 3 and 5, which is beneficial to both make progress towards the destination and avoid collision with obstacles 3 and 5.
 The vessel behavior thereafter to avoid obstacles 4 and 6 is also similar to the crossing situation.

-From the simulation results, we notice that a drawback for the stream function method is that, after adding vortex flows, not all streamlines end at the target position; see figures \ref{Result_v_complex1} and \ref{Result_v_complex2}.
-Thus, there is no guarantee that the vessel will exactly reach its target exactly.
-In practice, however, the method is acceptable due to the relatively small error to the target position, and since the vessel will typically enter another control mode in its continuing operation when approaching the target.
+From the simulation results, we notice that a drawback for the stream function method is that, after adding vortex flows, not all streamlines end perfectly at the destination; see figures \ref{Result_v_complex1} and \ref{Result_v_complex2}.
+A potential solution is to only add vortex components within a user-defined range of the obstacles.
+In practice, however, the proposed method is acceptable due to the insignificant deviation from the destination, and since the vessel will typically enter another control mode in its continuing operation when approaching the destination.